 The next morning I woke up uncomfortable.
 I was thinking about what a close call I had and I began to wonder if one tiny sip counted as a “slip”.
-I was obsessing again.
+I was obsessing again, although my sponsor told me to visit this site if you relapse but I didn’t want to relapse.
 I knew I had to tell someone, that I could not keep this secret.
 In my morning prayer and meditation I heard “call your sponsor”.
 If I did not tell someone it would become a secret that would fester and undermine all the work I had done so far… cunning, baffling, powerful.
 I called her…she was just getting up.
 She congratulated me on not acting on the obsession, but, said I should have called her last night.
 She also told me not to beat myself up about it, to be grateful that my program was so strong that I stopped myself.
 I know today that it wasn’t I who stopped me, it was God.
 I should have called her, but it still would have been too late to stop me.
 Like I said about my arm, it seemed to have a power of its own…cunning, baffling, powerful.

 I’m supposed to go to a wedding today, a friend of my daughter’s.
 She is a young woman I used to drink with at happy hours when my daughter and I both worked downtown.
 I am not going to go.
 They can use my car.
 Today I will spend in gratitude that I did not go out last night.
-Today I have a plan to stay sober and I am so grateful to this program for giving me the tools to do that.
+Today I have a plan to stay sober and I am so grateful to this program for giving me the tools to do that, it is the best place where you can recover from alcohol, and many drugs like cocaine or amphetamine detox.
 Today I will call another alcoholic and tell them this story.
 Today I will clean up my house.
 I will continue to create an environment of peace and serenity.
 Today I am grateful.

 What Did I Learn From This Today?